DroidsOnRoids/Toast-App/README.md

 - [x] Speakers list and details
 - [x] Contact form
 - [x] Notifications about new content
+- [x] Local notifications to remind about incoming event

 ## Communication
 * If you **found a bug** or have a **feature request** - open an issue.